Dandy Nichols: In Sickness and in Health

 Till Death Us Do Part came to an end in 1975 but was revived in 1981, entitled Till Death..., and again in 1985.
-Dandy agreed to appear, but had been suffering from rheumatoid arthritis and had to use a wheelchair.
-Her illnesses were written into the scripts, and the series was appropriately renamed In Sickness and in Health.
+Nichols agreed to appear, but had been suffering from rheumatoid arthritis and had to use a wheelchair.
+Her illnesses were written into the scripts, and the series was renamed In Sickness and in Health.
 The series continued after her death, with Alf left on his own.

 Film career

-She appeared in numerous films, which included Carry On Doctor, Ladies Who Do, The Holly and the Ivy, The Vikings, the Beatles' film Help!, Georgy Girl, Doctor in Clover, The Birthday Party, The Bed Sitting Room, O Lucky Man!, Confessions of a Window Cleaner and Britannia Hospital amongst others.
+Nichols appeared in numerous films, which included Carry On Doctor, Ladies Who Do, The Holly and the Ivy, The Vikings, the Beatles' film Help!, Georgy Girl, Doctor in Clover, The Birthday Party, The Bed Sitting Room, O Lucky Man!, Confessions of a Window Cleaner and Britannia Hospital amongst others.

 Later years

 After her role in Till Death Do Us Part, Nichols found work in television, notably playing opposite Alastair Sim in William Trevor's production of The Generals Day.
 She made appearances in Flint, The Tea Ladies and Bergerac.
 On stage, she appeared in Ben Travers's comedy Plunder, as well as playing alongside Sir Ralph Richardson and Sir John Gielgud in David Storey's Home, in both London and on Broadway.